MicrosoftDocs/winrt-api/windows.ui.xaml.controls/control_tabindex.md

 ## -description

-Gets or sets a value that indicates the order in which elements receive focus when the user navigates through controls using the Tab key.
+Gets or sets a value that indicates the order in which elements receive focus when the user navigates through the app UI using the Tab key.

 ## -xaml-syntax
 ```xaml